AI Tools for Teachers: An Independent Comparison [2026]Teacher using multiple AI-powered educational tools for lesson planning and assessment

 The GDPR Checklist

-Before using any AI tool with pupil data, run through this checklist.
-These are legal requirements under UK GDPR, not optional best practices.
+Before using any AI tool with learner data, run through this checklist.
+These are legal requirements under UK GDPR, not optional effective methods.
 For a fuller treatment of the ethical framework, see our guide to AI ethics in education.

 Check What to Look For Red Flag